Home

 Talcum Powder

 SPECIAL NOTE ABOUT TALCUM POWDER: There is much controversy surrounding Talcum Powder which is chemically very similar to Asbestos.
-There is much evidence suggesting respiratory problems particularly in babies resulting from Talcum Powder inhallation.
+There is much evidence suggesting respiratory problems particularly in babies resulting from Talcum Powder inhalation.
 There also may be a correlation to Cervical Cancer in women using Talcum Powder.
-Bottom line, I'd avoid it at all costs, all finely divided powders are inhallation hazards - the lungs are designed to deal with gases not solids!
+Talcum powder is inorganic meaning it is mineral and will not degrade like an organic ingredient such as oat flour.

 Use cornstarch, rice starch or oat flour on skin.